 Getting There

-Getting to Sheki is relatively easy, with several transportation options available.
-If you’re flying from abroad, the nearest international airport is Heydar Aliyev International Airport in Baku.
-From there, you can take a domestic flight to Gabala International Airport, which is just a short drive away from Sheki.
-Alternatively, you can also opt for a scenic road trip from Baku, which takes approximately four hours.
+Traveling to Sheki, Azerbaijan, is straightforward with a few options to consider.
+The nearest international airport is Heydar Aliyev International Airport in Baku.
+From Baku, you can catch a domestic flight to Gabala International Airport, which connects to major cities like Istanbul, Moscow, and Saint Petersburg.
+Gabala is a convenient gateway, located a short drive from Sheki.
+Alternatively, you can embark on a scenic road trip from Baku to Sheki, which takes about four hours.
+The drive offers a glimpse into the diverse landscapes of Azerbaijan.

 Local Transportation